 I’m sure you all must have heard of the name of the game “base-ball” but what exactly is it and how famous is in today’s world?
 What are the rules that govern the game?
 How and when did it develop?
 Let’s take a look!

-Evolving from older bat and ball games that were being played actively in England in mid-18th century, baseball was brought to North America by immigrants.
-Eventually and overtime baseball became the national sport of US in the late 19th century (brief history of baseball)Taking a start in America, baseball has now become a game that is played across the world.
+Evolving from older bat and ball games that were being played actively in England in the mid-18th century, baseball was brought to North America by immigrants.
+Eventually and over time baseball became the national sport of the US in the late 19th century (a brief history of baseball)Taking a start in America, baseball has now become a game that is played across the world.
 Many people would not know much about baseball because it is still not as well-known as other games so let’s explore some interesting facts about the game.

 Let us surprise you with some amazing facts about baseball: